-This prospectus supplement, the accompanying prospectus and the documents we have incorporated by reference include and incorporate by reference forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This prospectus supplement, the accompanying base prospectus and the documents we have incorporated by reference include and incorporate by reference forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements relate to analyses and other information which are based on forecasts of future results and estimates of amounts not yet determinable.
 These statements also relate to our future prospects, developments and business strategies.
 These forward-looking statements are identified by their use of terms and phrases such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "predict," "project," "will," and similar terms and phrases, including references to assumptions.
-These statements are contained in the sections entitled "Prospectus Supplement Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this prospectus supplement, the accompanying prospectus and in the documents we have incorporated by reference.
+These statements are contained in the sections entitled "Prospectus Supplement Summary," "Risk Factors" "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this prospectus supplement, the accompanying base prospectus and in the documents we have incorporated by reference.
 These forward-looking statements involve risks and uncertainties that may cause our actual future activities and results of operations to be materially different from those suggested or described in this prospectus supplement, the accompanying prospectus or the documents we have incorporated by reference.
-These risks include the risks that are identified in this prospectus supplement and the accompanying prospectus, which are primarily listed in the "Risk Factors" section.
-These risks may also be specifically described in our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q and other documents we have filed with the Securities and Exchange Commission.
+These risks include the risks that are identified in this prospectus supplement and the accompanying prospectus, which are primarily listed in the "Summary of Risk Factors" and "Risk Factors" sections.
+These risks may also be specifically described in our Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other documents we have filed with the Securities and Exchange Commission.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future or otherwise.
 If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, our actual results may vary materially from those expected, estimated or projected.